rruiz858/github_api/README.md

 Project obtains projects from the Git Hub API that follow the following criteria:
-*have been updated within the last day
+..*have been updated within the last day
-*must have between 1 and 2000 stars
+..*must have between 1 and 2000 stars
-*must not be forks
+..*must not be forks
-*must specify one of the following OSS license:
+..*must specify one of the following OSS license:
-*apache-2.0
+..*apache-2.0
-*gpl
+..*gpl
-*lgpl
+..*lgpl
-*mit
+..*mit
-*use ruby or javascript
+..*use ruby or javascript

 # Local Setup